Digging through 2D densely-packed coarse granular media as a critical phenomenon

 \section{Introduction}

 Digging and moving granular materials are common engineering processes and have important industrial applications, but the facility design is far from well-established due to the unique nature of the materials.
 Systems composed of granular materials such as sand, gravel, and drift ice are athermal and non-equilibrium because the energy required to lift a single granular particle to a height comparable to its size under gravity is usually much larger than the equilibrium thermal fluctuation energy.
-For thermal materials, such as air and water, their equilibrium characteristics allow a universal governing equation (e.g. the well-known Navier-Stokes equation) for predicting the behavior of manmade objects moving within them.
+For thermal materials of much smaller constituents, such as air and water, their equilibrium characteristics permit us to treat them as a continuum and allow a universal governing equation (e.g. the well-known Navier-Stokes equation) for predicting the behavior of man-made objects moving within them.
 Granular systems, on the other hand, lack this kind of fundamental governing equation of motion and usually stay still without a continuous injection of external energy.
-Granular materials can also transit from being fluid-like to a disordered solid-like state if the packing density becomes higher than the jamming density $\phi_c$ \cite{behringer19} (for frictionless materials, $\phi_c \approx 0.84$ in two-dimensional).
+Granular materials can also transit from being fluid-like to a disordered solid-like state if the packing density becomes higher than the jamming density $\phi_{c}$ \cite{behringer19} (for frictionless materials, $\phi_{c} \approx 0.84$ in two-dimensional; for frictional materials, $\phi_{c}$ exists over a broad, protocol-dependent range of packing densities \cite{behringer15}).
 These bi-phasic complex features make designing a digging machine (digger) mobile in dense athermal materials both challenging and less explored.